NREL/scikit-sundae/docs/source/development/review_process.rst

 Timeline and Feedback
 ---------------------
-* **Review timeline:** Once a reviewer is assigned, contributors should expect communication at least every 48 business hours.
+* **Review timeline:** Once a reviewer is assigned, contributors should expect communication at least once per week.
+The development team is currently small and cannot always accommodate faster responses.
 * **Splitting PRs:** For large or complex PRs, reviewers may request that the changes be split into smaller, more manageable PRs.
 * **Reviewer feedback:** Reviewers should provide specific, actionable feedback on the code.
 Even when no changes are needed, the reviewer will leave a comment confirming that the PR meets all criteria.